DBC-SF/mentorship-wiki/shifts.md

 There are two Campus Tours shifts scheduled per week.
 On Tuesday and Thursday from 4:00-6:00.

-Mentors signing up for these should be extra outgoing, positive, enjoy talking about their DBC experience and be comfortable taking delivery notes from Andrew in marketing.
+Mentors signing up for tours should be extra outgoing, positive, enjoy talking about their DBC experience and be comfortable taking delivery notes from Andrew in marketing.

 **Cost Center Note:** These scheduled shifts are covered under DBC SF budget and treated as part of 'Mentor Core Delivery' no need to enter the marketing cost center when filling out time in Workday.